These Travel Instagrammers Will Spark Instant Wanderlust

 There's something completely magical about going on a trip, whether you're exploring foreign territory or completely immersing yourself in another culture.
 However, when real life gets in the way, living vicariously through other people's travel adventures on Instagram seems to be the next best thing.

-Because your next holiday will always seem so far away, we've rounded up our favourite influencers in the travel space to bring you a steady dose of wanderlust when the working week is wearing you down.
+Because your next vacation will always seem so far away, we've rounded up our favorite influencers in the travel space to bring you a steady dose of wanderlust when the work week is wearing you down.
 From lounging at infinity pools to conquering difficult hikes, these eight social-savvy women have our eyeballs — and envy.